-Every prescription consists of seven parts: the prescriber’s information, the patient’s information, the recipe (the medication, or Rx), the signatura (the patient instructions or Sig), the dispensing instructions (how much medication to be dispensed to the patient or Disp), the number of refills (or Rf), and the prescriber’s signature (including his or her National Provider Identifier and/or Drug Enforcement Agency number).
-Below, we will review each of these sections in more detail.
+Learning to write a prescription?
+It’s not that difficult once you know the seven steps to write a prescription safely.
+Every prescription consists of seven parts: the prescriber’s information, the patient’s information, the recipe (the medication, or Rx), the signature (the patient instructions or Sig), the dispensing instructions (how much medication to be dispensed to the patient or Disp), the number of refills (or Rf), and the prescriber’s signature (including his or her National Provider Identifier and/or Drug Enforcement Agency number).
+Below are each of these sections in detail.

 Time needed: 3 minutes.

 How to write a prescription in 7 steps:

 - Prescriber’s Information

 This information is usually found at the top of the prescription.
 It generally consists of the prescribing clinician’s name, office address, and contact information (usually the office’s telephone number).

 - Patient’s Information